 Growing your faith through soul searching in a time of identity formation is crucial to teen spirituality and in finding that sense of belongingness.
-Getting a connection with the Unknown and being intimately bound up with the circle of love creates some sense of our relationship with others.
+Getting a connection with the Unknown and being intimately bound up with the circle of love, through spiritual enlightenment, creates some sense of what had been our relationship to others.
 We all need time and space to fulfill that shape me and define me, voice inside us!

 Every teenager at one time or another experienced being overwhelmed.
-Searching for meaning and purpose in life through solitude can eventually enhance life coping skills.
+Searching for meaning and purpose in life through solitude and spiritual enlightenment can eventually enhance life coping skills.

 Soul searching is an attempt to make sense about the world we live in, discover life, and align your mind, body, and spirit through a soul connect experience with the Higher Being.
 This process helps regain balance and meaning through spiritual renewal, practice of solitude and silence, and an existential adventure that embark the participants on a journey laid upon us.

-Retreats and their inspirational soul searching exercises focus on enhancing balance and identify personal issues that keeps you from achieving perfect peace, emotional wellbeing and transcendence that involves self-awareness at the spiritual level, which often results in a spiritual renewal.
+Retreats and their inspirational soul searching exercises focus on enhancing balance and identify personal issues that keeps you from achieving perfect peace, emotional wellbeing and transcendence that involves self-awareness at the spiritual level, which often results in a spiritual renewal in spiritual retreats.

 There are ways to uncover the truth about yourself that only you can know and understand.
 Find solace for your soul and remove yourself from the noise of the city.
 What part of your life you feel lacks sense of stability and comfort?

 When there is a disconnect between you and your inner self, you may find yourself lacking in motivation.
-You feel sadness and anxiety that sometimes you do not even know where to start and when to stop.
+You feel sadness and anxiety that sometimes, you may not even know where to start and when to stop.

 Do you feel at home with yourself?
 Have you ever time to yourself and experience the freedom of who you really are?
 Going to a retreat can be nourishing and at the same time healing.